theonesud/embedia/README.md

 Pre-defined Tools include:

-- `PythonInterpreter`: A tool that can run python code in the python interpreter
+- `PythonInterpreterTool`: A tool that can run python code in the python interpreter
-- `Terminal`: A tool that can run shell commands in the terminal
+- `TerminalTool`: A tool that can run shell commands in the terminal
 - 10+ file operations tools: For reading, writing, copying, moving, deleting files / folders

 Pre-defined Agents include:

-- `ToolUser`: LLM powered System-1 thinker that can run tools in a loop by reading their docstrings
+- `ToolUserAgent`: LLM powered System-1 thinker that can run tools in a loop by reading their docstrings

 Helpers include: